abhikk1509/pharmacovigilance-sql-audit-sampling/project_overview.md

 # Project Overview

 This project focuses on **random sampling of pharmacovigilance cases** by report type.
-It simulates real‑world audit workflows where different report types (Clinical Trial, Spontaneous, Others) require **different sample sizes** for retrospective analysis.
+It simulates real‑world audit workflows where different report types (Clinical Trial, Spontaneous, Post-Marketing) require **different sample sizes** for retrospective analysis.

 The goal is to:
 - Ensure **audit readiness** with reproducible sampling logic.